pynufft/pynufft/README.md

 - Based on numerical libraries, such as Numpy, Scipy (matplotlib for displaying examples).
 - Provides the python interface including forward transform, adjoint transform and other routines.
 - Provides 1D/2D/3D examples for further developments.
-- (Experimental) support of NUFFT on NVIDIA's graphic processing units (GPUs) and multi-core CPU platforms.
+- (Experimental) support of NUFFT on NVIDIA's graphic processing units (GPUs) and opencl devices (GPUs or a multi-core CPU)

-### Limitations
+### Bugs

-The FFTW is not provided in the official Numpy source.
-But you could include FFTW library in Numpy.

-Check out the tutorial (http://jyhmiinlin.github.io/pynufft/misc/fftw.html) or the Anaconda's Python distribution.
+Experimental support for Python2.
+Some tests pass Python2.7.15 but the full support for Python2 is still pending.

 ### Other nufft implementations in Python: